-Participants in this substudy came from South America (42%), Europe (25%), Thailand (15%), the United States (14%) and Australia (4%).
-Two-thirds were male and the average age was 34 years.
-About 8% had previous psychiatric diagnosis and 5% reported alcoholism or drug addiction.
+Participants in this substudy came from South America (42%), Europe (25%), Thailand (15%), United States (14%) and Australia (4%).
+Two-thirds were males and the mean age was 34 years.
+About 8% of them had previous psychiatric diagnosis and 5% reported alcoholism or drug dependence.

-They have been described as "a high-functioning group" with 76% being employed and 80% did not receive any training or attended college and / or university or educational training; this is relevant because previous research has shown a link between neurocognitive performance and level of education.
+They were described as "a high-functioning group", with 76% being employed and 80% not having received any vocational training or attended college and / or university or higher education; this is relevant because previous research has shown a link between neurocognitive performance and level of schooling.

-Over two years of follow-up, QNPZ-8 scores increased in parallel baseline, increasing by similar amounts in the arms of early study immediate and delayed start of ART.
-It notes that Price probably reflects a "practical" view when people repeatedly testing.
+Over the two-year follow-up, QNPZ-8 scores increased in parallel from the baseline, increasing in similar amounts in the arms of the early-onset and delayed-start study of ART.
+Note that Price probably reflects a "practice" seen when people do the tests several times.
 The estimated difference between the two groups was -0,01, which was not statistically significant.
-By 60º month, scores in immediate HAART arm increased more sharply, while the participants of the early group delayed group decreased, but there were only a small number of participants and they are still being followed to date and Price said "that this divergence should be closely monitored. "
+By the 60th month, the scores on the arm of immediate ART increased sharply, while the participants in the deferred group start group decreased, but there were only a small number of participants and they are still being followed up to this point and Price said "that this divergence must be followed closely. "

 This study showed "a non-global cognitive advantage (or disadvantage) between the immediate beginning of arms of ART in asymptomatic patients between individuals" naïve "with high count CD4," the researchers concluded.
 These findings suggest that there is a "low incidence of" preventive ART "for cognitive impairment" in this population and a low incidence of cognitive decline and treatment, as "there is no clear evidence of neurotoxicity. '